aswatisrl/vidi-mqtt-driver/README.md

 - **vernemq**: MQTT broker
 - **api-server**: API Server, the engine behind the driver
 - **coap-gateway**: CoAP Gateway based on the Open Source project [Californium](https://eclipse.dev/californium)
+- **coap-monitor**: The service that manages low-priority tasks, such as writing logs and cleaning records
 - **frontend**: Web frontend for configuration of the driver and API documentation
 - **redis**: in-memory key–value database, cache and message broker
 - **ntp**: NTP server used to provide synchronization service to the field devices